-3.1 Major changes 2019
+3.1 Major changes 2020

-No major changes during 2019.
-Exploration, technical and environmental studies (ongoing pre-feasibility study) continued during 2019.
-The mineral resource estimate in Nautanen is from 2016.
+Exploration, technical and environmental studies (ongoing pre-feasibility study) continued during 2020.
+A major update of the mineral resource estimate in Nautanen was performed during 2020.

 3.2 Location

 Nautanen Cu-Au project is located in central Norrbotten, about 15 km northwest of the Aitik copper mine (100% owned by Boliden) and 7 km east of the Iron oxide mine (100% owned by LKAB) in Malmberget (Figure 2, 3).
 Due to the proximity of Gällivare and the current mining operation in Aitik and Malmberget the area provide excellent infrastructure and labour force The deposit is situated on the eastern slope of a north-north-west linear topographic high which reaches 545m but remains below the tree line.
 To the south, an east-west gully marks the boundary between the hills of Nautanen and Liikavaara, to the north flat swamps and the stream of Nietsajoki occupies the area between Nautanen and the hill of Hirvasåive.